Synthesis-Collective/SpellResearchAlternateTomePatcher/README.md

 ## Usage
-Usage:
+Select what formats you want for each skill level, see update notes for details.\
-Add mods to be patched in the settings using the format: espname:scriptname
+Add mods to be patched in the setting 'Pscnames' using the format: espname:scriptname

-e.g.
+Pscnames example\
-Skyrim.esm;_SR_ImportSkyrim.psc
+Skyrim.esm;_SR_ImportSkyrim.psc\
-Dawnguard.esm;_SR_ImportDawnguard.psc
+Dawnguard.esm;_SR_ImportDawnguard.psc\
-Dragonborn.esm;_SR_ImportDragonborn.psc
+Dragonborn.esm;_SR_ImportDragonborn.psc\
 Inigo.esp;SpellResearchInigo.psc

 The scripts need to exists in Data/Scripts/Source/*.psc

-e.g.
+e.g.\
-data/scripts/source/_SR_ImportSkyrim.psc
+data/scripts/source/_SR_ImportSkyrim.psc\
 data/scripts/source/_SR_ImportDawnguard.psc

 ## Reccommendations